-If you want professional monitoring through Ring, you’re going to have to choose their most expensive plan, Protect Plus.
-But don’t worry— it’s only $10 a month or $100 a year, extremely reasonable.
+If you want professional monitoring through Ring, you will have to choose their most expensive plan, Protect Plus.
+But don’t worry— it’s only $10 a month or $100 a year, which is extremely reasonable.
 The plan also comes with an extended warranty, 60 days of cloud storage, given you add a security camera, of course, plus a 10% discount off of any Ring products.

 Nest doesn’t have its own professional monitoring services in-house, so it outsources monitoring to Brinks.
-Both of the plans available are exactly the same except for their contract length, which I’ll get to below.
+The plans available are exactly the same except for their contract length, which I’ll get to below.
 All Nest Secure products come with a two-year limited warranty, but your cloud storage will depend on your Nest Aware package, given you added a camera to your system.
 Let me explain.

 Nest cameras don’t come with any local storage and cloud storage is only available for three hours.
 They offer 30 or 60 days for lower prices than previously, but overall, Ring’s monitoring and storage is cheaper.

 Nest Secure and Ring Contracts